rnachiappan123/rnachiappan123.github.io/README.md

 ## Learning Outcomes

+By completing this assignment, I was able to understand how event aggregator design pattern can simplify the design of even-driven programs.
+I learned about the advantages and limitations of this pattern, when to (and when not to) use event aggregators.
+Finally, I also learned about the concept of singleton classes and why event aggregator class should be made singleton.

 ### Desirable features of Event Aggregator Design Pattern

 1. *Simplified Communication*.
 Communication between various components can be extracted into a single place, making it easier to understand, maintain, and test the code.